npm/npm/doc/misc/npm-config.md

 `dedupe`, `uninstall`.
 This is NOT currently honored by network related commands, eg `dist-tags`, `owner`, `publish`, etc.

+### package-lock-only

+* Default: false
+* Type: Boolean

+If set to true, it will update only the `package-lock.json`, instead of checking `node_modules` and dowloading dependencies.

 ### editor

 * Default: `EDITOR` environment variable if set, or `"vi"` on Posix,